 Why it matters

-- Mark DeVine highlights the marginalization of conservative voices in academia, arguing it harms the educational environment.
+• Mark DeVine highlights the marginalization of conservative voices in academia, arguing it undermines educational diversity.

 What’s next